snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

 ### Don't rush it

-You should ideally be interviewing with a lot of companies.
-This not only lets you hedge your bets and offers a chance for better compensation negotiation but also helps gain a wider perspective of what the companies you interviewed are working on and what their vision about their future is.

-This also unfortunately means that you may get offers while you're still actively interviewing or stuck in getting details from another offer.
+Interviewing with multiple companies also means that you may get offers while you're still actively interviewing or stuck in getting details from another offer.

 Some recruiters try to push you into accepting an offer soon.
 I strongly recommend pushing back against this.
 Tell what companies you have interviews scheduled with and when you can give them an answer about the offer.
 I've generally been able to get weeks of extension once I'm honest about exact dates.